Azure/azure-sdk/docs/policies/support.md

 ### **Support**:
 Customers with support plan can open the Azure Support ticket [here](https://azure.microsoft.com/en-us/support/create-ticket/)
-You can open a GitHub ussues [in the Azure SDK GitHub repositories](https://github.com/Azure/azure-sdk/blob/master/README.md)  to track bugs and feature requests.
+You can open a GitHub issues [in the Azure SDK GitHub repositories](https://github.com/Azure/azure-sdk/blob/master/README.md)  to track bugs and feature requests.
 GitHub issues are free, but may take a longer time to process.